TheWildEye/emailcrawler/README.md

 python DirectCrawler.exe

-Tool Made by - Vyom Nagpal
+Tool Developed by - Vyom Nagpal

 For any queries - Contact - 234tiger234@gmail.com